Skip to main content

 Care Guide

-Start seed indoors 8-10 weeks before last frost (slow germination 7-14 days).
-Transplant after all frost danger.
-Full sun, well-drained, lean to moderate soil (pH 6.5-7.5).
-Drought-tolerant once established—do not overwater.
+Start seed indoors 8-10 weeks before last frost since germination is slow (7-14 days).
+Transplant after all frost danger has passed.
+Grows in full sun in well-drained lean to moderate soil at pH 6.5-7.5.
+Drought-tolerant once established and the cultivar is sensitive to overwatering — wet soil causes root rot in clay or low-drainage settings.
 Days to first harvest 60-80 from seed.
-Harvest before flowers open for strongest flavor.
-Tender—killed by frost.
-Can be potted and brought indoors for winter in cold climates.
+Harvest before flowers open for the strongest flavor.
+Tender — killed by frost.
+Plants are potted and brought indoors for winter overwintering in cold climates, then returned outdoors after the last spring frost.

 Pruning

-Harvest by cutting stems above a leaf node—promotes bushy regrowth.
-Cut up to one-third of plant at a time.
-Harvest before flowering for peak flavor.
+Harvest by cutting stems above a leaf node — the cut triggers bushy regrowth from the leaf-axil buds below.
+Cut up to one-third of the plant at a time.
+Harvest before flowering for peak culinary flavor.

 Pruning Schedule